tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > - The bonding will look similar to **$\text{O}-\text{C}-\text{OH}$** where the central carbon will be bonded to something else, often a carbon backbone

 #### Fats
+Fats are a way for organisms to st

 There are two kinds of Fats
 1. [[#Unsaturated Fats]]
 2. [[#Saturated Fats]]